DejavuForensics/Ransomware/README.md

 Malware detection ranged from 0% to 97.63%, depending on the antivirus being investigated.
 On average, the 86 antiviruses were able to detect 55.22% of the evaluated virtual pests, with a standard deviation of 30.05%.
 The high standard deviation indicates that the detection of malicious executables may suffer abrupt variations depending on the antivirus chosen.
 It is determined that the protection, against cybernetic invasions, is due to the choice of a robust antivirus with a large and updated blacklist.

-As for the false negatives, the Zoner antivirus wrongly stated that malware was benign in more than 90% of cases.
-On average, antiviruses attested false negatives in 17.76% of the cases, with a standard deviation of 18.41%.
+As for the false negatives, on average, antiviruses attested false negatives in 13.15% of the cases, with a standard deviation of 11.49%.
 Tackling the benignity of malware can lead to irrecoverable damage.
 A person or institution, for example, would rely on a particular malicious application when, in fact, it is malware.

-On average, the antiviruses were missing in 13.94% of the cases, with a standard deviation of 18.37%.
+On average, the antiviruses were missing in 31.71% of the cases, with a standard deviation of 31.88%.
 The omission of the diagnosis points to the limitation of these antiviruses that have limited blacklists for detection of malware in real time.

 It is included as adversity, in the combat to malicious applications, the fact of the commercial antiviruses do not possess a pattern in the classification of the malwares as seen in Table 2.
-We choose 3 of  1,050 malwares samples in order to exemplify the miscellaneous classifications of commercial antiviruses.
+We choose 3 of  1,174 malwares samples in order to exemplify the miscellaneous classifications of commercial antiviruses.
 In this way, the time when manufacturers react to a new virtual plague is affected dramatically.
-As there is no a pattern, antiviruses give the names that they want, for example, a company can identify a malware as "Malware.1" and a second company identify it as "Malware12310".
+As there is no a pattern, antiviruses give the names that they want, for example, a company can identify a malware as "HW32.Packed.5F17" and a second company identify it as " Uds.Dangerousobject.Multi!c".
 Therefore, the lack of a pattern, besides the no-sharing of information among the antivirus manufacturers, hinders the fast and effective detection of a malicious application.

 ###### Table 2 Results of 89 commercial antiviruses: